deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/quotes.md

 Being rich is having money, being wealthy is having time -- Margaret Bonnano

 In the short term price follows emotions.
 In the long term price follows value

+A rich person has a lot of money.
+A wealthy person has money, time and health.